-Our goal at Lyft is to provide the best, most reliable service possible by making sure drivers are on the road when and where you need them most.
-We use Prime Time to encourage drivers to drive in areas and at times with higher-than-normal demand.
-In these cases, passengers may pay an additional percentage on top of the original ride’s price.
+Our goal at Lyft is to provide the best, most reliable service possible by making sure drivers are on the road when and where you need a ride.

 Prime Time adds a percentage to the ride subtotal (calculated prior to The Service Fee, taxes and airport fees, as applicable).
-Read more about how we calculate ride amounts.
+Read more about how Lyft calculates ride amounts.

-Passengers who enter exact pickup and dropoff locations will no longer see the Prime Time notification when requesting a ride because the total price is shown up front.
-Read more about up-front pricing at the Lyft Blog.
+Passengers who enter pickup and dropoff locations will not see a Prime Time notification when requesting a ride because the total price is shown up front.
+See more about up-front pricing on the Lyft Blog.

 You may see prime time when requesting a ride without entering a destination.